fgadaleta/ncode-agent/README.md

 # What is this?

-This is the official *ncode* agent release for GNU/Linux and MacOS.
+This is the official *ncode* agent release for GNU/Linux.
 For further information about License, Terms and Privacy policy, do refer to the official website [ncode.ai](https://ncode.ai)
 We are currently accepting only users by invitation.
 If you would like to give our platform a try, please send a request to hello@ncode.ai